rkolbi/GuardianBridge/README.md

 We welcome contributions!
 Please see our [Contributing Guide](./CONTRIBUTING.md) for details on how to get started.

+## **License**

+Copyright © 2025 Robert Kolbasowski

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+You are free to use, modify, and redistribute this software under the terms of the GPL-3.0.

+See the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) or the `LICENSE` file included in this repository for the complete license text.

+---

-## License
+## **Disclaimer**

-This program is free software, distributed under the terms of the **GNU General Public License v3.0**.
-See the `LICENSE` file for details.
+This software is provided **"as is"**, without any express or implied warranties, including but not limited to the implied warranties of **merchantability** or **fitness for a particular purpose**.
+See the GNU General Public License for more details.

+This is an independent project and is **not affiliated with, endorsed by, or supported by Meshtastic LLC**.
+Meshtastic® is a registered trademark of Meshtastic LLC.
+Meshtastic software components are licensed separately; please refer to the official [Meshtastic GitHub](https://github.com/meshtastic) for more information.

+Use GuardianBridge at your own risk—no warranty is provided.